Changing the belt

 The belt removal/replacement procedures are different for each make and model, so refer to your owner’s manual.
 If you don’t have yours, try downloading a copy from the manufacturer’s Web site.
 With the cover off, inspect the condition of the belts.
 If you see cracks or cuts anywhere on the belt, shiny glazing along the sides, or fraying, it’s time to replace them.

 Most two-stage machines have belt retainer bars and idler/tensioner rollers that have to be loosened before you can get the belts off (Photo 1).
 Then empty the gas tank and tip the entire machine up so you can remove the bottom access plate.
 Then slide each belt out, paying attention to which belt fits on which pulley.
 Reverse the procedure to install the new belts.
+Try these tips to make snow blowing a lot easier and quicker.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.